erg-lang/erg/doc/EN/syntax/type/12_refinement.md

 Refinement type is a type constrained by a predicate expression.
 Enumeration types and interval types are syntax sugar of refinement types.

 The standard form of a refinement type is `{Elem: Type | (Pred)*}`.
 This means that the type is a type whose elements are `Elem` satisfying `Pred`.
-The type that can be used for the sifting type is [Const type] only.
+The type that can be used for the refinement type is [Value type](./08_value.md) only.

 ```python
 Nat = 0.. _